rocamario/appart-report/README.md

 https://mocked-be-appart.vercel.app/dossiers

+And it has only read permissions.

-If you want to run it on your local machine instead:
+If you want to run it on your local machine, to try the full CRUD operations, do the following instead:
-### Run JSON Server
+### Run JSON Server locally

-The server will run on http://localhost:8000
+To run the server on http://localhost:8000 run the following command:

 ```sh
 npm run server